sagri-tokyo/coords-transformer/README.md

 # coords-transformer

-coords-transformer is a library to transform pixel coordinate to latitude and longitude, and vise versa.
+coords-transformer is a library to transform pixel coordinates to latitude and longitude, and vise versa.

 ## Installing